-Additionally, there is a fee embedded in exchange-traded funds (ETFs) charged by the manager of the ETF.
-This fFee is usually within the range of 0.00% to 0.30% or product fees for the institutional share classes that we buy from active managers / funds that hold equities or bonds.
+Additionally, there is a fee embedded in exchange-traded funds (ETFs) or investment funds charged by the manager of the fund or the ETF.
+This fee is usually within the range of 0.00% to 0.30% for ETFs as product fees and between 0.25% to 1.30% for the institutional share classes that we buy from active managers / funds that hold equities or bonds.

 Do you charge any trading commission and custodian fees?